-join us at grace to celebrate pentecost by exploring landmarks, adoption, and the discomfort the spirit brings...
+join us at grace to celebrate pentecost by exploring landmarks of the Spirit in our lives...

 this saturday is the first grace of the year in a café style service. iii will be led by flock (aka chris read and harry baker) with their unique contemplative blend of music and spoken word reflections interspersed with pauses for prayer. looking forward to it!